 - Exercise is the Best Way to Lose Weight.
 There are countless reasons to exercise: It benefits your psychological health, your physical health, and can help you live longer.
 You can also exercise your way into a skinnier pair of jeans, but it’s not the easiest or the best way to drop pounds.
 Why?
 To lose weight and stay slim, you’re also going to need to maintain healthy eating habits.
 There’s no getting around the fact that it is easier to consume calories than it is to exercise them off.
 Nutritional science and exercise physiology are extremely complex, but just think about the basic math involved: If you run for 30 minutes at a pace of 10 minutes per mile (or, in other words, 3 miles), you will burn approximately 300 calories.
 However, a pumpkin spice latte from Starbucks contains about 300 calories.
 So, if you have a good run and reward yourself with a latte later that day, it’s easy to see why you won’t be losing much weight.

-- Don’t Eat After 8:00 pm.
+- Don’t Eat After 8 p.m.
 The logic behind this rule is that if you eat at night, you won’t be moving after you eat—you’ll be sleeping—so you won’t burn any of the calories that you’ve consumed.
 Turns out, your body burns calories whether you are awake or fast asleep.
 And if you are hungry at night and don’t eat, you’re only going to wake up hungry, leading you to eat more in the morning.
-In rare cases, people who avoid eating in the evening when they are hungry even develop sleep-related eating disorders and find themselves sleep eating (similar to sleep walking).
+In rare cases, people who avoid eating in the evening when they are hungry even develop sleep-related eating disorders and find themselves sleep-eating (similar to sleepwalking).
 At the end of the day, what really matters is your total caloric intake across the day (and across weeks and months), not when those calories were ingested.
-So, if you want a snack at 9:00 pm, go for it.
+So, if you want a snack at 9 p.m., go for it.

-Preorder Dr. Markey’s book, Smart People Don’t Diet: How Psychology, Common Sense, and the Latest Science Can Help You Lose Weight Permanently, on Amazon.com, BarnesandNoble.com, or Powells.com
+Preorder Dr. Markey’s book, Smart People Don’t Diet: How Psychology, Common Sense, and the Latest Science Can Help You Lose Weight Permanently, on Amazon, Barnes and Noble, or Powells.com.
+Follow me on Twitter @char_markey or on Facebook.

 Copyright Charlotte N. Markey, 2014.